 There are several ways that you can define the amount of your charitable gift to St. Lawrence.
 They are:

-A gift of a particular amount of money.
+- A gift of a particular amount of money.
 For example, you give $25,000.

-A gift of a specific item or items.
+- A gift of a specific item or items.
 For example, you give 1,000 shares of ABC Corporation.

-A gift that will be made only if one or more conditions are met.
-For example, you give $25,000 provided we still offer a particular program or service.
+- A gift that will be made only if one or more conditions are met.
+For example, you give $25,000 provided your spouse does not survive you.

-A gift that will be made from the remainder of your estate once all other bequests, debts, and taxes have been paid.
+- A gift that will be made from the remainder of your estate once all other bequests, debts, and taxes have been paid.
 For example, you give 25% of the remainder of your estate.
 Often called a "residuary bequest," this approach assures that your family will be taken care of before your estate makes a bequest to us.

 You have several options for telling St. Lawrence how we may use your bequest, once we receive it.
 They are:

-An unrestricted bequest – This is a gift for our general purposes.
+- An unrestricted bequest – This is a gift for our general purposes.
 This can be the most useful kind of gift because it allows us to put your gift to the best possible use at the time we receive it.

-A restricted bequest – This is a gift for a specific use, such as a special project or program that is important to you.
+- A restricted bequest – This is a gift for a specific use, such as a special project or program that is important to you.
 It is best for you to consult with us before placing restrictions your bequest to be sure we can carry out your wishes.

-An endowed bequest – This is a gift where our organization invests your donation along with the rest of our endowment.
+- An endowed bequest – This is a gift where our organization invests your donation along with the rest of our endowment.
 We distribute these funds in accordance with our endowment spending policy.
 This approach assures that your gift will continue to benefit us long after you're gone.
 An endowed bequest can be restricted or unrestricted.

-An honorary bequest – This is a gift made in honor of someone else.
+- An honorary bequest – This is a gift made in honor of someone else.
 Any form of bequest can also be an honorary bequest.
 We would be pleased to recognize the people you wish to honor with your gift.

-Make sure we can carry out your wishes It is very important that your bequest be accurately and clearly described in your estate plan so that we can carry out your wishes as you intended.
+It is very important that your bequest be accurately and clearly described in your estate plan so that we can carry out your wishes as you intended.
 We are pleased to consult with you regarding the terms of your bequest to make sure that we will be able to carry out your intentions.
-In order to avoid any possible question that your bequest is to our organization, be sure to include our full legal name in your bequest.
+In order to avoid any possible question that your bequest is to our organization, be sure to include our full legal name and our federal tax identification number in your bequest.